 |Americans of all political stripes overwhelmingly support reform of the predatory payday lending industry.
-But the CFPB, under the current administration, has indicated it may pull back the rule even after it survived an effort to repeal it in Congress under the Congressional Review Act.
+But the CFPB, under a new leader, has proposed to gut the rule by repealing the critical ability-to-repay provisions.

 *By sending an email letter, you agree to receive occasional email updates from NCLC.
 You can unsubscribe at any time.

 - Submit comments to the CFPB by May 15, 2019 telling it to retain the payday loan rule.

 - Tweet at your senators and representatives using #StoptheDebtTrap to urge them to support state interest rate caps and other protections from 400% interest rate payday and car-title loans.

 - Write a letter to the editor of your local newspaper urging the CFPB to uphold its rule to reform payday lending.
 Here’s how!

 - Share your stories about how predatory payday lending has harmed you or your community.